birkanoruc/wp-qrmenu/README.md

    - At the bottom, in the **Custom Fields** section, enter the price of the product in the **price** field.
    - Click **Publish** to save the product.

+## Adding a QR Menu Navigation

+To add a menu with links to the QR Menu categories on the page, follow these steps:

+1. Go to `Appearance -> Menus` in WordPress and create a new menu.
+2. Select "Custom Links" to add a new menu item.
+3. In the **URL** field, add the SEO-friendly category name prefixed with `#`.
+For example, if the category is "Hot Meals," the URL should be `#hot-meals`.
+4. Add the menu items and save.

 ## Conclusion

 You have successfully installed the theme and configured the QR Menu plugin.
 Your WordPress site should now be set up with the desired functionality.